 Kudzu Root can expel external Wind pathogens to cure high fever caused by external contraction due to Wind-Cold or Wind-Heat.
 This herb can dispel both external Wind and clear internal Heat induced by pathogen stagnation.
 Thus, it is often used to treat exterior syndromes, accumulated pathogens that have transformed in fire which invades the internal organs, aversion to cold, nose dryness, pain in the eyes and slight thirst.

 Kudzu Root relieves thirst that is caused by warm diseases.
 This herb can promote the production of fluids, hence it is often used on patients who are experiencing restless thirst.

 Kudzu Root helps to tackle measles that have just been contracted and yet to erupt.
 This is because the herb can expel external pathogens and promote eruption.

 Kudzu Root relieves diarrhea caused by Spleen Deficiency.
-For patients who suffer from diarrhoea caused by the collapse of qi, this herb can tonify qi to lift the patients’ yang and arrest diarrhoea.
+For patients who suffer from diarrhea caused by the collapse of qi, this herb can tonify qi to lift the patients’ yang and arrest diarrhea.

 Today, Kudzu Root is often used to treat alcoholism and reduce symptoms of alcohol hangover, such as headache, upset stomach, dizziness and vomiting.
 Other Kudzu Root benefits also include relief for heart and circulatory problems, including high blood pressure, irregular heartbeat and chest pain.
 It can also treat conditions such as Celiac disease, Dengue fever, and certain skin diseases.